garylirocks/quickrefs/azure-active-directory.markdown

   - Atypical travel: sign-ins originating from distant locations
   - Malware linked IP
   - Password spray: brute force attack, using same password against multiple users

+### Policies

+- Sign-in risk policy
+- User risk policy
+- MFA registration policy
+  - Enforce MFA registration for users/groups

+Note:
+- Microsoft suggests migrating both sign-in risk and user risk policies to Conditional Access for more conditions and controls
+- Break-glass accounts should be excluded

+### Investigate and remediate

+- Admin should get all risk detection closed, so the affected users are no longer at risk
+- To allow self-remediate, the user need to be previously registered for both MFA and SSPR

 ## Access reviews